 Students will be placed in homestays while in Auckland, arranged through the University of Auckland, and will stay in a variety of accommodation types while on excursions, including student hostels, hotels, or cabins.

 The program includes a variety of excursions integrated with the academic coursework.
-In addition to sites in and around Auckland, excursion destinations may include Wellington, Rotorua, and the Taupo, Ruapehu and Waikato regions of the North Island.
+In addition to sites in and around Auckland, excursion destinations may include Rotorua and the Waimangu Volcanic Valley, Wellington, and various locations on the South Island.

 Students will be charged standard HWS tuition and room fees, a 2/3 board fee, and a $600 administrative fee.
 This will cover credit for a four-credit semester, health insurance, course-related excursions and homestay with partial board.
 Students should bring the remaining 1/3 board fee (about $950) to cover meals not included.
 Additional expenses not covered include airfare, books and other course materials, and personal expenses (laundry, entertainment, ground transportation and independent travel).
 We estimate airfare for this program at $1800 from the East Coast.